websanco/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites/ab-testing/creating-ab-tests.md

         ![Click the Set Element as Click Target button to select it](./creating-ab-tests/images/01.png)

          ```note::
-            Only links and buttons with an Element ID can be selected as a target for the Click Goal.
             The click target element applies to the whole A/B Test and must be present in all Variants.
          ```

 1. Under the *Variants* section, click *Create Variant*.